gladiola/sshd-google-authenticator/README.md

 # Use of these files
 These files are used with the installation of the pam_google_authenticator port on FreeBSD.
 The desired result is to configure the prompting on login for an ssh key followed by a verification code.

+These files are the result of working some tutorials on configuring Google Authenticator for use with FreeBSD sshd.
+They are not meant to be complete instructions for the installation of those programs.
+These sample config files are provided because most example configurations used passwords instead of ssh keys.

 # Warnings
 Incorrect configuration of these files can result in a few kinds of failures.
 They include:
 - continuous prompting for a password, even if one was not set